Slarag/matman/README.md

 - Search items by applying filters
 - Add pictures of your material

-## LDAP Integration

-Support for LDAP integrations is planned, but not yet implemented/tested.
-This allows your employees/colleagues to log in with their company credentials without having to register separately.

 ## Project Status

 This project is still a WIP (Work In Progress).